Menachem's Writings

 I just wrote to him directly about that.

-He's very close to all his "settler" cousins (as in "some of best friends are . . .
-Please note of these settler cousins actually lived in Gush Katif).
+He's very close to all his "settler" cousins (as in "some of best friends are ..."
+Please note that some of these settler cousins actually lived in Gush Katif).

 He came to Israel and managed to get into Gush Katif after the gerush, but when they were still allowing some Israelis in I don't remember exactly which day.
 (Well it was after the expulsion because everything is being taken down, the houses are just waiting for the arrival of the infamous D9's to "finish the job".
-I had been in and out of the Gush a few times in the last two weeks (of Jewish residency there) and it wasn't easy to "cross over to there", even if you had a permit -- which we did -- but it was almost impossible to get one -- unless of course you were serving the disengagement forces purposes . . . and that still doesn't explain how he got into Ze'eilm.)
+I [Menachem] had been in and out of the Gush a few times during the last two weeks of Jewish residency there.
+It was not easy to "cross over to there", even if you had a permit -- which we did -- it was almost impossible to get one -- unless of course you were serving the disengagement forces purposes ...
+And we still do not have an explaination of how he got into Ze'eilm.)

 In his case, these errors are misinformation.
-(Well I definitely agree with that, but I'm not sure it's what you meant.
+(Well I definitely agree with that, but I am not certain this is what you itended to say.
 We are talking about an exercise in "misinformation" -- fullstop!)

 So let's ask the theater to sell my book.
 At least there will be some evenhandedness.